 Is the OIG an independent agency?

 Although our office cooperates with the county government and other agencies whenever it is appropriate, the charter requires that the OIG function as an independent body to assure that we carry out our responsibilities free from any external interference or influence.

 What is the jurisdiction of the OIG?

 The OIG’s authority is provided in Broward County Charter Section 10.01.
 It extends over all elected and appointed county officials and employees, all elected and appointed officials and employees of the 31 municipalities located in the county, and all entities and persons who provide goods and services to the county and the municipalities.

 What is the function of the OIG?

 When does the OIG begin an investigation?

 On his own initiative, or based on a signed complaint, the Inspector General shall commence an investigation upon a finding of good cause that any county or municipal official, employee, or provider has engaged in misconduct or gross mismanagement.

 What constitutes misconduct?

 Section 10.01(A)(2) of the Charter of Broward County defines misconduct as “any violation of the state or federal constitution, any state or federal statute or code, any county or municipal ordinance or code; or conduct involving fraud, corruption, or abuse."

 What constitutes gross mismanagement?

-Section 12.01(A)(3) of the Charter of Broward County defines gross mismanagement as “the material waste or significant mismanagement of public resources.”
+Section 10.01(A)(3) of the Charter of Broward County defines gross mismanagement as “the material waste or significant mismanagement of public resources.”

 How does the OIG conduct an investigation?